Vietnam.vn - Nền tảng quảng bá Việt Nam

 The WaterStrider robot and MiniBug next to a coin.
 Photo: Bob Hubner/WSU

 A team of researchers at Washington State University has developed two insect-like robots called MiniBug and WaterStrider, TechXplore reported on January 18.
 They are the smallest, lightest, and fastest working robots of their kind.
-In the future, these microbots could be used for a variety of activities such as artificial pollination, search and rescue, environmental monitoring, micro-manufacturing, or surgery.
+In the future, these micro-robots could be used for a variety of activities such as artificial pollination, search and rescue, environmental monitoring, micro-manufacturing, or surgery.

 MiniBug is 8.5 millimeters long and weighs 8 milligrams, while WaterStrider is 22 millimeters long and weighs 55 milligrams.
 Both can move at about 6 millimeters per second.
 While still slower than natural insects, that’s fast compared to similarly sized microrobots, says Conor Trygstad, a PhD student in the School of Mechanical and Materials Engineering and lead author of the study.
 A 5-milligram ant can move at nearly a meter per second.

 The actuators use shape-memory alloys, which change shape when heated.
-The material is called “shape-memory” because it remembers and can then return to its original shape.
+The material is called “shape memory” because it remembers and can then return to its original shape.
 Unlike conventional motors used to move robots, these alloys do not have any moving or rotating parts.

 Thu Thao (According to TechXplore )